-A.7. may affect it pursuant to sections 530 and colders bound by the agreement: [ ] Yes [ v ] No Indicate and describe any concerted ac tions among o company shareholders of which the company is aware: [ ] Yes [ v ] No N/A Expressly indicate any / change or break -up of those a greements or concerted actions , if any, that has taken place during the year A.8.
-8. Indicate any individuals or entities that exercise or may exercise control over the company in pursuance of section 5 of the Securities Market Act and identify it/them if appropriate: [ ] Yes [ v ] No A.9.
+A.7. - may affect it pursuant to sections 530 and colders bound by the agreement: [ ] Yes [ v ] No Indicate and describe any concerted ac tions among o company shareholders of which the company is aware: [ ] Yes [ v ] No N/A Expressly indicate any / change or break -up of those a greements or concerted actions , if any, that has taken place during the year A.8.
+8. Indicate any individuals or entities that exercise or may exercise control over the company in pursuance of section 5 of the Securities Market Act and identify it/them if appropriate: npany in pursuance of section 5 of the [ ] Yes [ v ] No A.9.
 Complete the following ng tables on the c ompany's trea isury stock: At year-end: Num ber of direct shares Number of shares Treasury stock/capital (%) 0.00 () Through: Name of direct h of the interes Number of direct shares lo det ails a.
 Conditions of the authorisation